brazil-data-cube/bdc-core/docs/source/installation.rst

 Dependencies
 ------------

-These distributions will be installed automatically when installing wtss.
+These distributions will be installed automatically when installing bdc-core.

 * `Flask <http://flask.pocoo.org/>`_ microframework for Python based on Wekzeug.
 * `jsonschema <https://python-jsonschema.readthedocs.io/en/stable/>`_ an implementation of JSON Schema for Python.